wsdfhjxc/run-in-lxc-action/README.md

 Note: The value can be accessed via `${{ steps.your-step-id.outputs.error-type }}`

-Note: If the value isn't empty, "command" means that the provided command has returned a non-zero exit code, while "internal" means that the action itself has failed at configuring or starting the LXC container.
+Note: If the value isn't empty, "command" means that the provided command has returned a non-zero exit code, while "internal" means that, for some reason, the action itself has failed at configuring or starting the LXC container.

 ### Accessing post-run artifacts

 All artifacts created in the initial working directory are copied to the runner's current directory.

-Note: This also applies even if the action fails with a "command" error (artifacts are copied regardless).
+Note: The artifacts are copied also if the action fails with a "command" error.

 ## License